joakibj/tswrdb/docs/DOCUMENTATION.md

     3. [3D models (Rdbtype 1010001)](#3d-models-rdbtype-1010001)
     4. [Textures (Rdbtype 1010004)](#textures-rdbtype-1010004)

-##Preface
+###Preface

 All credit of this documentation goes to Jacob Seidelin.
 His contribution to the TSW community made this much easier to do.
-This documentation consists most of his notes, in addition to some corrections/language done by Joakim Bjørnstad.
+This documentation consists most of his notes, with some additions/corrections/language done by Joakim Bjørnstad.

 ###Introduction to the Resource DataBase (RDB)

+The Resource DataBase format is used in The Secret World (TSW) and Age of Conan (AoC), both titles by Funcom.
+This documentation is focused on The Secret World, but the general information can probably used with AoC aswell.

 The RDB data files can be found in the <TSW game>/RDB folder.
 The folder structure typically looks like this: